Sea Level

 Dangers

-• Rising sea levels already cause problems in low-lying coastal areas of the world.
+• Rising sea levels are already causing problems in low-lying coastal areas.

 • The Intergovernmental Panel on Climate Change (IPCC) predicts that sea levels will rise between 0.18 to 0.6 meters (7 inches to 2 feet) between 1990 and 2100.